 In this section we will briefly review the ADOP measure.
-First, recall that there are three steps to precise carrier-phase based CORS Network parameter estimation: i) float solution, ii) ambiguity resolution and iii) fixed solution.
+First, recall that there are three steps to precise carrier-phase based CORS Network parameter estimation: i) float solution, ii) integer ambiguity resolution and iii) fixed solution.
 The success of the second step -ambiguity resolution- depends on the quality of the float ambiguity estimates: the more precise the float ambiguities, the higher the probability of estimating the correct integer ambiguities.
 For practical applications it would be helpful if, instead of having to evaluate all the entries of the float ambiguity variance-covariance matrix, one could work with an easy-to-evaluate scalar precision measure.
+Teunissen (1997) introduced the Ambiguity Dilution Of where $|\cdot|$ denotes the determinant and $Q{\hat{a}}$ the variance-covariance matrix of the float ambiguities and n the dimension of this matrix (the number of ambiguities).
+By taking the determinant of the float ambiguity variance-covariance matrix a simple scalar is obtained, which not only depends on the variances of the ambiguities, but also on their covariances.
+This is an advantageous property, since the ambiguities can be highly correlated, especially for short time spans, and by taking the determinant the full information in the variance-covariance matrix is taken into account.
+By raising the determinant to the power of 1/(2n), the scalar is, like the ambiguities, expressed in cycles.
+It is emphasized that the ADOP is invariant for the class of admissible ambiguity transformations, amongst others the decorrelating Z-transformation of the LAMBDA method.
+ADOP is also invariant to a change in the choice of reference satellite, in contrast to a measure that is only based on the diagonal elements (variances) of the ambiguity variancecovariance matrix.
+A detailed elaboration of the properties of ADOP is given by Teunissen and Odijk (1997).
+Since the ADOP gives a good approximation to the average precision of the ambiguities, it also provides for a good approximation to the integer least-squares ambiguity success rate, as shown by Verhagen (2005):

-In (Teunissen, 1997) the Ambiguity Dilution Of Precision (ADOP) was introduced as such a measure.
+Precision (ADOP) as such a measure.
 It is defined as:

-$$ADOP = |Q{\hat{a}}|^{1/(2n)}$$
+$$ADOP = |Q{\hat{n}}|^{1/(2n)}$$ (1)